cloudmesh-community/fa18-516-29/project-report/report.md

          $HADOOP_HOME/sbin/yarn-daemon.sh --config $HADOOP_CONF_DIR start nodemanager
 	 ```
          The nodemanager process needs to be started in all the slave machines.

+:o: use proper markdown

    ### Creating directories in file system:

          hadoop fs -mkdir /user/externaltables/testdata
          hadoop fs -copyFromLocal /home/ubuntu/datafiles/testfile /user/externaltables/testdata/testfile

+:o: use proper markdown

    ### Run the map reduce job to test that the containers are getting launched properly in all the nodes:

          yarn jar hadoop-mapreduce-examples-2.9.1.jar wordcount /user/externaltables/testdata/testfile /user/logs

+:o: use proper markdown

    ### Issues and resolution: